Honda VFR750R: Suspension and brakes

 The RC30 front suspension was made by Showa and had wheel and brake pads that had quick-release mountings.
 The rear wheel carried a brake disc to the inside and a chain sprocket to the outside of a single-sided swingarm (originally patented by ELF of France), and attached with a single castellated nut and cotter pin.
 It was also equipped with fully adjustable Showa suspension which, as it only had a single seat thus focusing suspension performance, gave superior ride and handling characteristics.
-The engine and low storage position of the fuel in the fuel tank combined to give a low centre of gravity which aided its handling prowess.
-Further statements of its hand-built quality were shown in a full stainless steel 4-2-1 exhaust system, alloy fuel tank and hand laid fibreglass bodywork.
+The engine and low storage position of the fuel in the fuel tank combined to give a low centre of gravity which aided its handling.
+It also featured a full stainless steel 4-2-1 exhaust system, alloy fuel tank and hand laid fibreglass bodywork.

 The bike was fitted with a 'Pro Squat Rear Brake Linkage' that linked the rear caliper to the frame via a rose-jointed linkage through the swingarm (reducing rear wheel hop under braking).